vincent-simonin-fr/Personnel-Website/frontend/README.md

 This is the frontend of the Yuno IT project.
 It is a Next.js application that uses the NextUI library for the UI components.

+## Environment

+The project is built using Node.js and npm.
+It requires a recent version of Node.js to run.

+Environment variables are used to configure the application.
+The following envirnment are available:

+- Development (default)
+- Test
+- Production

+Following NODE_ENV environment variable is used to set the environment:

+- NODE_ENV=development `next dev`
+- NODE_ENV=test, when running tests with Jest for example
+- NODE_ENV=production `next build && next start`

+## Prerequisites

+Before you can start using the project, you need to have the following installed:

+- Node.js (version 22 or higher)
+- npm (version 10 or higher)

 ## Getting Started

 To get started with the project, follow these steps: